• Notification related to Degree Program

 (i.e., within a category the school already offers)

 • The Policies and Procedures (e.g., VI.A.6) require schools to notify ATS Commission staff of certain types of changes and, in most cases, to receive acknowledgement by staff before implementing those changes (as defined below).
-The Policies and Procedures (IV.D.1) state further that schools not on probation "must notify Commission staff at least 30 days prior to implementation when offering an approved degree through a new delivery method or changing by 25 percent or more the total credits or content of an approved degree."
+The Policies and Procedures (IV.D.1) state further that schools not on probation "must notify Commission staff at least 30 days prior to implementation when offering an approved degree through a new delivery method, offering 25 to 49 percent of a degree through Competency-Based Theological Education based on courses and/or credits, or changing by 25 percent or more the total credits or content of an approved degree."
 Adding a new specialization to an approved degree does not require notification.

-Please note: you are able to save and return to this form as needed.
+Please note: you can save and return to this form as needed.
 Click "Save" at the bottom of any page and enter your email address.
 An email will be sent to you from Jotform (via noreply@jotform.com) which contains a link to your form in progress.

 • Changing the name of an approved degree